isLundy/ColorPicker/README.md

 The ColorPicker gizmo for Nuke.

 - You can get the color format you want for nuke or html, including hex, decimal, float.
+(RGB to Hex or Hex to RGB)

 - The node is completely controlled by python code.
 You only need to change one color parameter at will, all other knobs are dynamically linked and live update.